YOUR 2022 IMPACT FOR ANIMALS

 Stopping the Self Regulation of Slaughterhouses in Brazil

 Animal Equality launched a campaign against the so-called Livestock’s Self-Control bill introduced by the Brazilian Ministry of Agriculture.
-The bill is aimed at reducing government oversight inside the food industry, and will directly affect how animals are treated in slaughterhouses.
+The bill aims to reduce government oversight inside the food industry and will directly affect how slaughterhouses treat animals.
 We investigated three slaughterhouses to demonstrate how animals already suffer within the food supply chain despite regulation.

-The bill was approved at the Agricultural Chamber and will be sent to the President to be sanctioned.
-Still, Animal Equality, other animal protection organizations, and the Association of Inspectors sent three open letters to the Senate.
-Due to this mobilization and to media coverage, 27 Senators filed a demand for the bill to be voted on in a plenary session.
-These Senators also filed a request to allow Animal Equality and other organizations to present the impacts of the bill to the Senate that will be voted on soon.
+Animal Equality, other animal protection organizations, and the Association of Inspectors sent three open letters to the Senate.
+Due to this and the media coverage, 27 Senators filed a demand for the bill to be voted on in a plenary session.

-Hidalgo Becomes the First State in Mexico to Protect Farmed Animals
+Hidalgo Becomes the First State in Mexico to Protect Animals in Farms

 The killing of conscious animals and the operation of unregulated slaughterhouses will be considered a crime and result in sentences of up to four years in prison and fines.
-It also includes a chapter on minimum standards for animals on farms.
-These reforms now protect nearly 50 million pigs, cows, chickens, hens, lambs, and other animals.
+These reforms now protect nearly 50 million pigs, cows, chickens, hens, lambs, and other animals raised for food.

-Cows raised and killed for dairy products suffer from forced impregnation and separation from their calves throughout their lives before being sent to slaughter.
-Their calves will live alone in a small hut where they’re fed a milk replacer diet, and their newly developed horns are burnt off without painkillers.
+Cows raised for dairy products suffer from forced impregnation and separation from their calves throughout their lives before being sent to slaughter.
+Their calves will live alone in a small hut where they’re fed a milk replacer diet.
+Some of the female calves will be reared to replace the mothers that died or those being sent to slaughter, and their newly developed horns are burnt off without painkillers.
+The rest of the calves, mostly males, will be sold to be reared for meat or directly slaughtered for veal.

-Our investigations have uncovered workers’ abuse, such as punching and kicking animals in the face and stomach.
+Our investigations have uncovered workers’ abuse in dairy farms, such as punching and kicking animals in the face and stomach.
 We’ll continue to raise awareness amongst the public and advocate for new legislation that holds abusers accountable.

 Animal Equality released an investigation inside Madox Farm, a dairy farm in Carmarthenshire, South Wales.
 Our investigator documented workers kicking and punching cows in the face and stomach, twisting their tails, and hitting them with sharp metal shovels.
 In one instance, a pregnant cow was left to suffer and die after her baby died inside of her.
 At the time of filming, the farm supplied milk to Freshways, the UK’s largest dairy processor, whose products are distributed to major companies.
 The footage aired on BBC One’s Panorama, one of the country’s biggest television programs, and was seen by millions of viewers.